 The student must report to the main office with a note from home.
 Unexcused tardiness / early dismissal / partial absences to school fall into two categories: excused or unexcused.
 Excused tardiness / early dismissal / partial absences include those reasons noted under excused absence or as professional appointments and must be accompanied by a note from the parent/guardian upon the student's arrival to school.
 Unexcused tardiness / early dismissal / partial absences include, but are not limited to, oversleeping, car trouble, missing the bus, baby-sitting, family errands, and other absences not listed as excused.
 Failure to report to the office upon arrival and failure to bring a note stating a legitimate reason for being tardy will also result in an unexcused tardy.
 All unexcused tardies will result in the student being recorded with an unexcused absence from classes that are missed.
-Beginning with the third unexcused unexcused tardy/ early dismissal / partial absences; the student is assigned one (1) detention by the office.
-The following consequences will be assigned by the office for additional unexcused tardy/ early dismissal / partial absences: fourth and fifth tardy - Two-Hour Friday School; sixth and each unexcused tardy/ early dismissal / partial absences.
+Beginning with the third unexcused unexcused tardy/ early dismissal / partial absences, the student is assigned one (1) detention by the office.
+The following consequences will be assigned by the office for additional unexcused tardy/ early dismissal / partial absences: fourth and fifth tardy - Two-Hour Friday School; sixth and each unexcused tardy/ early dismissal / partial absences thereafter - A Four Hour Friday School will be assigned for each unexcused tardy/ early dismissal / partial absences.
 Unexcused tardiness/ early dismissal / partial absences accumulations will be reset at the beginning of each semester.

+If tardy to class ...

+First and

-If tardy to class First and Second Occurrence - Student receives a warning by the teacher.
+Second Occurrence - Student receives a warning by the teacher.

 Third Occurrence - Student is assigned one (1) detention by the teacher.

 Additional Occurrences: - Student is referred to the office.
-Student is assigned a Friday School.
+Student is assigned a Friday

+School.